 Robbie Rogers Makes History as First Active Openly Gay MLS Player

-May 27, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+May 27, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 International soccer star Robbie Rogers made history on Sunday night as the first openly gay man to participate in a U.S. professional team sports league after he was substituted in for the Los Angeles Galaxy.